 Design Options were reviewed by the Winnetka Park District (WPD) Board.
-Following are three options reviewed by the WPD Board.
+Following are three options considered by the WPD Board.

-The first option is do nothing.
-As this public beach has been closed for the past few years since the record high lake level, the "do nothing" approach leaves the beach is a sand starved condition, vulnerable to erosion from storm waves especially when the lake is at higher water levels.
+The first option is to do nothing.
+As this public beach has been closed for the past few years since the record high lake level, the "do nothing" approach leaves the beach is a sand starved condition, vulnerable to erosion from storm waves, especially when Lake Michigan is at higher water levels.
+There is a historic public beach house that has been damaged by storm waves.
+Additionally, concrete platforms to support boat racks were destroyed during storms during the higher lake levels.
+The lakeward end of the existing concrete modular pier has been damaged over the years.